Histotechnologist Schools

 Located in Albany, GA, Albany State University offers a certificate and an AAS program in histotechnology that the NAACLS approves.
 This 60-credit program is delivered in a hybrid environment with course content, quizzes, and academic support available online.

 ASU has an online or hybrid option for the course content.
-Courses include parasitology, mycology, and virology; principles of chemistry; introduction to microbiology; introduction to histology; principles of chemistry; and histology laboratories.
-Students who complete their training online must pursue clinical training at a local affiliate.
+Courses include parasitology, mycology, and virology, principles of chemistry, introduction to microbiology, introduction to histology, principles of chemistry; and histology laboratories.
+Students who complete online training must pursue clinical training at a local affiliate.

 • Location: Albany, GA